Krüper's nuthatch: Description

-The sexual dimorphism is not very marked, especially in summer when the plumage is worn, but the female's crown is less black and less sharply defined at the back, whereas the male's crown is sharply defined in glossy black Female underparts are paler and buff, while the male's are pure gray, verging to blue.
+The sexual dimorphism is not very marked, especially in summer when the plumage is worn, but the female's crown is less black and less sharply defined at the back, whereas the male's crown is sharply defined in glossy black The female underparts are paler and buff, while the male is blue-grey to pale grey.
 The juvenile, on the other hand, is more easily distinguished, having much duller plumage and lacking the black crown; at most, the front of it is darker than the rest of the upperparts.
-Its russet pectoral patch is not very marked, as are the supercilium and the eyestripe.
-It can be distinguished from the adult female by its fresh plumage when the feathers of the latter are worn and its dark crown.
+Its russet pectoral patch is much less marked, as are the supercilium and the eyestripe.
+It can be distinguished from the adult female by its fresh plumage when the feathers of the latter are worn and its crown darker.
 Adults in their first year sometimes have some lingering brown on the feather tips of their greater coverts.
 Adults undergo a full post-nuptial moult (from mid-May to early September) and sometimes a partial moult before the breeding season (March), which particularly affects the chest.
 There is also a partial post-juvenile moult involving the middle coverts.
-With the front of the crown dark and the marked white supercilium, the Algerian nuthatch has cream or buff-colored underparts and lacks a large russet-brown pectoral patch.
+While sharing the dark front of the crown and the marked white supercilium, the Algerian nuthatch has cream or buffy underparts and lacks the large russet-brown pectoral patch and undertail coverts.
 This patch is characteristic of the Krüper's nuthatch, as is the marked difference between adults and juveniles.

-Ecology and behavior
+Ecology and behaviour

 The Krüper's nuthatch lives alone or in pairs during the breeding season, and the pair stays with their young.
 In autumn, it is observed in groups of two to five individuals, sometimes taking part in mixed-species foraging flocks.

-Vocalizations
+Vocalisations

-The Krüper's nuthatch is a noisy bird, and is often easily identified by its calls.
+The Krüper's nuthatch is a noisy bird, and is often easily detected and identified by its calls.
 The contact call is a dvui, sometimes made in a dui-dui-dui-dui series and reminiscent of the European greenfinch (Chloris chloris).
 When agitated, it produces a rough èèhch reminiscent of the Eurasian jay (Garrulus glandarius) or a dry puik.
-The song is a "tuituituituitui… nasal, alternating high and low notes", with variable rhythm.
+The song is a "tutitutitutitutituti… nasal, alternating high and low notes", with variable rhythm between different song strophes.

 Food

 The Krüper's nuthatch is an active bird, and it finds its food among the smallest branches in the tops of large trees, but also in other levels of vegetation.
 It can forage in bushes, and even feed on the ground.
 It feeds mainly on insects during the breeding season, but when these become scarce, in autumn and winter, it consumes seeds of pine and other conifers.
 Insects are gleaned along branches, or caught in flight, and conifer seeds are extracted from cone scales with the bill, before being wedged into a crack in the bark and hammered open.
-The Krüper's nuthatch also makes food caches that can be used when moisture closes the pine cones, making their seeds inaccessible, and the existence of these larders may explain the bird's territoriality, even outside the breeding season.
+Krüper's nuthatch also makes food caches that can be used when moisture closes the pine cones, making their seeds inaccessible, and the existence of these larders may explain the bird's territoriality, even outside the breeding season.